borisngong/Maze-project/README.md

 I present to you **The Maze Project**, be ready to enter a 3D world that has been created from a simple 2D map.
 With the use of a technique called raycasting, we introduce a game of maze navigation quite differently.
 The Maze Project is an enjoyable yet challenging game which involves navigating through a maze and replicate the classic games like the Shadow Warrior, Dome etc. This game has been implemented using C programming language and SDL2.
 Follow the guidelines below to install, run the game, and exit.

+## Inspiration

+Since the opportunity for a portfolio project entailed a default game project, I chose game creation.
+It was a perfect chance to bring my ideas to life, explore new mechanics, learn new concepts, and fulfill a long-standing dream of creating a game.
+My passion for gaming started in childhood and continues to this day, fueled by classic titles that offered captivating gameplay and memorable experiences, including Shadow Warrior.
+Inspired by these classics, I decided to focus on game creation for my portfolio project.

 ## Installation

 To install The Maze Project, follow these steps: